raulmur/ORB_SLAM/README.md

 # ORB-SLAM-DWO

 ORB-SLAM-DWO is an adapted version of ORB-SLAM with double window optimization by Jianzhu Huai.
-In contrast to ORB-SLAM, (1) it does not rely on ROS, (2) it does not use the modified version of g2o shipped in ORB-SLAM, instead it used the g2o from github, (3) it used Eigen vectors and Sophus members instead of Opencv Mat to represent pose entities, and (4) it also incorporate a camera model from vikit of SVO and a motion model of Stereo PTAM for KITTI.
+In contrast to ORB-SLAM, (1) it does not rely on ROS, (2) it does not use the modified version of g2o shipped in ORB-SLAM, instead it used the g2o from github, (3) it used Eigen vectors and Sophus members instead of Opencv Mat to represent pose entities, and (4) it also incorporate a camera model from vikit of SVO and a motion model of Stereo PTAM for KITTI, (5) currently, it supported stereo SLAM, monocular SLAM, and stereo + inertial SLAM.
+The program may also run without ROS, but this is not well tested.

 ORB-SLAM is a versatile and accurate Monocular SLAM solution able to compute in real-time the camera trajectory and a sparse 3D reconstruction of the scene in a wide variety of environments, ranging from small hand-held sequences to a car driven around several city blocks.
 It is able to close large loops and perform global relocalisation in real-time and from wide baselines.